 Hide read articles: Exclude articles read by the current user.

 Frequency cap: Exclude articles after the user has not clicked on them after having clicked other articles within the same placement a specified number of times.

-The Content Recommendations plugin is a certified plugin.
-Contact us if you are interested in using content recommendations.
+The Content Recommendations plugin is a standard plugin.